Crystallographic Helly Groups: Metrics on Z n and norms

-\begin{prop} \proplabel{pbmetric} Let $G$ be a group acting properly and cocompactly on a graph $\Gamma$.
-Then, for any choice of basepoint $v_0 \in \Gamma^0$, the expression defines a proper, roughly geodesic, left-invariant metric on $G$.
+\begin{prop} \proplabel{pbmetric} Let $G$ be a group acting metrically properly and coboundedly on a geodesic metric space $Y$.
+Then, for any choice of basepoint $y_0 \in Y$, the expression defines a proper, roughly geodesic, left-invariant metric on $G$.
 Choosing a different basepoint results in a roughly equivalent metric.

 Moreover the map